What Is Accident Forgiveness, and Who Offers it?

 Not every company offers accident forgiveness with its car insurance policy.
 Check with your insurance agent to find out if your insurance company offers accident forgiveness.
 Even if it is offered, you may not qualify.
 If you have multiple auto accidents in the past three years or an excessive amount of speeding tickets or other moving violations on your driving record, chances are that you will not qualify.

 Even if you do not qualify for accident forgiveness, don't despair.
-There may be other auto insurance discounts available to you.
+Other auto insurance discounts may be available to you.
 In time, as you clean up your driving record, you will qualify for more discounts.
 The longer you go with a clean driving record, the more discounts you will qualify to receive.
-One other discount you can check into is the disappearing deductible program offered my many auto insurers.
+One other discount you can check into is the disappearing deductible program offered by many auto insurers.

 In the unfortunate event that you do find yourself in an automobile accident, make sure you follow all the necessary steps of what to do after an auto accident.
 After you take care of all the essentials, check with your insurance carrier to see if you qualify for accident forgiveness.
 If you qualify for accident forgiveness, it may be the very thing that keeps your auto insurance premium from sky-rocketing out of control.